rescript-lang/rescript-compiler/jscomp/bsb/bsb.md

 # Performance tweaks

-Writing(truncating) files are siginificantly slower (20~30x) and it destroies cache(see Appendix), we should try to avoid writing too many files.
+Writing(truncating) files are significantly slower (20~30x) and it destroys cache(see Appendix), we should try to avoid writing too many files.

-bsb is optimized for incremental build (espeically for modifing files ).
+bsb is optimized for incremental build (especially for modifying files ).

 There is a trade off here: if we generate `.bsdep` file, whenever adding or removing file, `.bscache` will not impact the integrity of `.bsdep`, so that it will run `.bsdep -> .d`.